Persecution of Hazaras: Balkhab persecutions

-On 3 July 2022, in the rural areas around Balkhab District, the Taliban committed a series of war crimes against the local Shia Hazara population, those include the execution of 150 civilians after long torture, playing music and dancing in Shia Mosques, Shia seminaries, and schools before turning them into military bases, killing Hazaras due to their ethnicity, seizing homes and vehicles belonging to Hazara civilians, causing hundreds of families to flee to the mountains and not allowing aid workers to reach them which led to the death of 3 infants.
+On 3 July 2022, in the rural areas around Balkhab District, the Taliban committed a series of war crimes against the local Shia Hazara population, those war crimes include the execution of 150 civilians after they were subjected to prolonged torture, playing music and dancing in Shia Mosques, Shia seminaries, and schools before turning them into military bases, killing Hazaras due to their ethnicity, seizing homes and vehicles belonging to Hazara civilians, causing hundreds of families to flee to the mountains and not allowing aid workers to reach them which led to the death of 3 infants.

+Kaj Learning Center Massacre

+On Friday, 30 September 2022, 53 students, mostly young Hazara women, were killed by suicide bombers in the Dast-e Barchi neighborhood of Kabul, which is a predominantly Hazara area.

+Massacres in 2024

+The following massacres are some, but not a complete list, of massacres specifically targeting Hazaras in Afghanistan in 2024:

+On 6 January 2024, five people were killed and 15 were injured in a minibus with civilians in Dasht-e-Barchi.

+On 11 January 2024, two people were killed and 12 wounded outside a commercial center in Dasht-e-Barchi.

+On 21 April 2024, one was person was killed and 10 were injured in bus targeting Hazara civilians.

+On 29 April 2024, a gunman stormed a Shia and Hazara mosque in Herat Province killing six worshippers, including a child.

+On 12 September 2024, 14 people were killed returning home from visiting shrines in Iraq.
+ISKP claimed responsibility.
+Zabihullah Mujahid, spokesperson for the Taliban, stated that the Taliban were "making serious efforts to search for the perpetrators and bring them to justice".

 Pakistan

 The history of Hazara people in Pakistan dates back to the 1840s, when Hazara tribesmen from Hazarajat began migration to colonial India because of persecution by Pashtuns.
 Many Hazaras were enlisted in the British Indian Army, beginning with enlistment into the Presidency armies during the First Anglo-Afghan War.
 The mass-migration and permanent settlements started in the 1890s when Emir Abdul Rahman Khan started persecuting the Hazaras of Afghanistan.
 The majority of Hazara are Shi'as with a sizable Sunni Muslims minority.
-Pakistan is home to an estimated 10% Shia Muslim population.
-Sectarian violence in Pakistan started in 1980s.
+25-35% of Pakistan's population is Shia Muslim.
+Sectarian violence in Pakistan started in 20th century.
+The Pakistani province of Balochistan has witnessed violence against Hazaras for more than a decade and half by militants who consider them heretics.

+Throughout the 2000s and early 2010s, Hazaras in Balochistan, Pakistan, faced attacks from militant groups like Lashkar-e-Jhangvi.
+In the mid-2010s, the security situation improved for Hazaras in Balochistan.
+However, the improved protection that resulted from the placement of walls and checkpoints around their city has also made their lives difficult.